Instant Pot Fish Stew

-Here’s how to make a delicious Instant Pot Coconut Mahi Mahi using fish, coconut milk, and chopped vegetables.
-This easy and healthy dinner recipe can be made in just 25 minutes.
+Here’s how to make a delicious Instant Pot Fish Stew using mahi mahi, coconut milk, and chopped vegetables.
+This easy and healthy dinner recipe can be made in just 25 minutes using a pressure cooker.
+It’s so delicious and the leftovers are great too.

-One of my favorite types of food to cook in the Instant Pot pressure cooker is fish and seafood.
+One of my favorite ingredients to cook in the pressure cooker is seafood.
 The fish always gets cooked perfectly without being overcooked.
+And, you can trap any “fishy” smell in the pot while its cooking to prevent stinking up your kitchen.

 Served over white rice, brown rice, or cauliflower rice, this is a delicious dinner that you can get on the table in less than 30 minutes.